FAQs on Age Verification

-Detailed instructions are available in the CCIA Resource Center or the Client Support Representatives can give you instructions over the phone.
+Detailed instructions are available in the CLTS Resource Centre or the Client Support Representatives can provide instructions over the phone.
 1.877.909.2333

 - Check animals’ Birth Dates prior to purchasing.
 Any Canadian Livestock Tracking System (CLTS) users can see Birth Dates by RFID tag number.

 - Demand to see the birth certificate prior to purchasing.
 Any potential errors could be addressed with the seller at that time.

 It can only be done by herd of origin of the account where the tag was issued to, not by any subsequent custodian of the animal.